fbpx

 by Pierre Van Vliet

-At the end of the ’50s, the first rear-engined single seaters took the upper-hand on the front-engined ‘dinosaures’, as illustrated here at the 1959 Monaco Grand Prix where Jack Brabham (Cooper T51) won by 20 sec over Tony Brooks (Ferrari 246) at the end of a 100 lap race that lasted a little bit less than 3 hours at an average speed of 107 km/h.
+At the end of the 1950s, the first successes of rear-engined single-seaters shook the front-engined “dinosaurs”, as illustrated by this image from the 1959 Monaco Grand Prix where Jack Brabham (Cooper T51) won, beating Tony Brooks (Ferrari 246) by 20 seconds after completing 100 laps in just under 3 hours at an average speed of 107 km/h.

-The winner of the last edition Maurice Trintignant, finished third on a Rob Walker entered Cooper, but 2 full laps behind the first two, on what can genuinely be called an endurance race: only five drivers saw the checkered flag, with the fourth driver, Phil Hill (Ferrari), 3 laps behind the leader, and the fifth, Bruce McLaren (Cooper), crossing the finishing line 4 laps behind.
+The winner of the previous edition, Maurice Trintignant, finished third in Rob Walker’s Cooper, but two laps behind the top two in this true endurance race: only five drivers had seen the checkered flag, with fourth-placed Phil Hill (Ferrari) failing to finish three laps behind, and fifth-placed Bruce McLaren (Cooper) crossing the finish line after losing four laps.

 Source: DR